codesharedot/qtum-price-ruby/README.md

-# ethereum-classic price ruby
+# tezos price ruby

-Gets the ethereum-classic price with Ruby (from JSON).
+Gets the tezos price with Ruby (from JSON).

 https://ruby-lang.co